ankit-shekam/Notes/LLD/OOPs-basics.md

    ```
 - Has-A relationship :
    - aka **COMPOSITION** | **AGGREGATION**
-   - Composition (string relation) - Ending one object will end the other
+   - Composition (strong relation) - Ending one object will end the other
    - Aggregation (weak relation) - both objects can survive individually, ending one wont end the other
-   - Instance of Object of a class used in another class
+   - **Instance of Object of a class used in another class**
    - can be 1:1/many:1/1:many/many:many
    ```
    Class Engine{...}